Skip to main content

 <my-button label="Cancel"></my-button>

-In cases where an attribute value is partially static and partially dynamic, we can combine static and dynamic parts using interpolated expressions.
+Where an attribute value is partially static and partially dynamic, you can combine the static and dynamic parts using interpolated expressions.
 This approach is useful for creating customized button labels or CSS classes.

 @customElement({